erinepolley/Group-Project-1-Celebrity-Tribute/README.md

 # Celebrity Tribute: Bob Ross
 This was my first group project at NSS.
 Michelle, Julian, Joseph, and I created a tribute website to Bob Ross using only HTML and CSS.
 Directions for the site are below.
 ## Instructions for Viewing this Application:
+1. Clone down the repo: `git@github.com:erinepolley/Group-Project-1-Celebrity-Tribute.git`
+2. Run the server in the terminal: hs -o
 #
 # Nashville Software School Tribute Agency